PawelLipski/git-machete-blog/blog.md

 `adjust-reads-prec` is now in sync with `develop`!

-Unfortunately, the inevitable consequence is that the downstream branch `block-cancel-order` is now out of sync with `adjust-reads-prec`... but wait, what prevents us from applying an `update` to the following downstream branches as well?
+Unfortunately, the inevitable consequence is that the downstream branch `block-cancel-order` is now out of sync with `adjust-reads-prec`... but wait, what prevents you from applying an `update` to the following downstream branches as well?

 Let's go down the git jungle (with a handy shortcut `git machete go down`) and rebase the downstream branches one by one onto their already rebased parents:

 ![Update 3 branches one by one](update-2.png)

-We see that now all the 4 branches in the longest chain are synced to each other and to `develop`.
+You see that now all the 4 branches in the longest chain are synced to each other and to `develop`.
 Let's confirm (with `gitk`) that all branches are neatly lined up:

 ![gitk](gitk-2.png)

-Of course we'd still need to sync `edit-margin-not-allowed`, `full-load-gatling` and `grep-errors-script` to `develop`... but the process would be pretty similar to what we just did before.
+Of course you'll still need to sync `edit-margin-not-allowed`, `full-load-gatling` and `grep-errors-script` to `develop`... but the process would be pretty similar to what you just did before.

-As the cherry on top, let's now assume somebody that we need to merge the `change-table` branch to `develop` as soon as possible and we can't wait for `adjust-reads-prec` and `block-cancel-order` to get merged first.
+As the cherry on top, let's now assume that you need to merge the `change-table` branch to `develop` as soon as possible and you can't wait for `adjust-reads-prec` and `block-cancel-order` to get merged first.
 Unfortunately, the two mentioned upstream branches introduced some nice helpers that you later used in `change-table`.
 To make the process as painless as possible, let's modify the definition file with `git ladder edit`: